cityjson/specs/specifications/cityjson-specs.md

 If the CityJSON file does not have a "transform" member, then the values of the vertices must be read as-is.

-There is a program [cityjson-compress](../software/cityjson-compress/) that will compress a given file by: (1) merging duplicate vertices; (2) convert coordinates to integer.
+There is a software called [cityjson-compress](../software/cityjson-compress/) that will compress a given file by: (1) merging duplicate vertices; (2) convert coordinates to integer.
-Both operation use a tolerance, which is given as number-of-digits-after-the-dot.
+Both operation use a tolerance, which is given as "number-of-digits-after-the-dot-to-preserve".

 ```json